Daughters of the Dust: Principal photography

 Director of photography Arthur Jafa began shooting on location at St. Helena Island and Hunting Island, off the South Carolina coast.
 Principal photography lasted 28 days, with a majority of the time spent shooting at exterior locations, such as the beach, in front of rustic homes, or further inland, where Nana's home is located near the island's graveyard.
 The sets, including cabins, the graveyard, and a figurative-sculpture dock at Igbo Landing, were constructed mostly using materials the Gullah would have had available at the time of the story.
 The costumes feature the women in long indigo-dyed and bright white dresses.
 The majority of closeups in the film are on the women, and the majority of dialogue is spoken by women and girls.
 American artist Kerry James Marshall handled production design, brought on by Jafa despite never meeting before.

 The key make-up artist and hair designer for Daughters of the Dust is Pamela Ferrell.
 During production, Ferrell worked very close with Julie Dash to help provide creative details needed for the vision and style of every scene in the movie.
 Ferrell also worked with the actors and actresses on set, where she detailed the make-up for each scene to help get the desired aesthetic.

 During production on Hunting Island, the crew was evacuated to Charleston, South Carolina to avoid the incoming Hurricane Hugo.
 Hugo changed track and scored a direct hit on Charleston, causing a historic amount of damage.

 Often, the cast would have to come to set on a last-minute notice because of the environmental factors that took place.

 Post-production

 Editing began in January 1990, and it took nearly a year to complete the film.
-Dash chose not to use subtitles, preferring to have audiences be immersed in the language.
+Dash chose not to use subtitles, preferring to have audiences be immersed in the language; subtitles only appear in two key scenes in the film, to ensure audiences grasp important plot elements.
 The soundtrack was composed by John Barnes, featuring a blend of Synclavier percussion with traditional instruments, including the Middle Eastern santour, and African bata and talking drums.